 Abu Dhabi University offers you an unparalleled learning experience in a state-of-the art educational environment.
 The University prides itself on its dedicated faculty members and guarantees relevant content that is geared to an everchanging and demanding globalized business world.
 In addition, Abu Dhabi University campuses offer students an unrivalled learning environment.
 Harvard-style lecture rooms equipped with the latest educational technology ensure that lectures are interactive and stimulate team discussion and sharing of experience.
 Wireless internet connection and computer labs throughout the campus complex provide students with convenient access to the latest technology and the internet.
 In Abu Dhabi University, you will find a comprehensive library and easy access to databases with the financial data of hundreds of companies in the UAE, GCC and many other different countries.

-Abu Dhabi University also offers students the opportunity to stay on campus in newly constructed apartment-style dormitories, with eight different food outlets in the cafeteria area that cater to all tastes.
+Abu Dhabi University also offers students the opportunity to stay on campus in an apartment-style dormitories which create an environment that fosters optimal learning and comfort, with eight different food outlets in the cafeteria area that cater to all tastes.
 At Abu Dhabi University, you will find the perfect combination of academic excellence and world-class facilities.